Santi Coch: Playing career

 Coch appeared in 23 matches during the 1979–80 season, as Nàstic suffered immediate relegation after finishing 19th.
 He appeared in Segunda División B but also in the fourth tier for the remainder of his career, retiring in 1994.

 Managerial career

 In 2005 Coch was appointed manager of Gimnàstic's farm team, CF Pobla de Mafumet.
-In 2010, he was relieved from his duties, being immediately included in Gimnàstic's backroom staff.
+In 2010, he was relieved of his duties, being immediately included in Gimnàstic's backroom staff.

 On 9 September 2017, after Lluís Carreras' dismissal, Coch was appointed Rodri's assistant in the first team.

-Personal life
+Personal life and death

 Coch's family is widely related to football.
 His older brother Enric was a goalkeeper, while his twin brother Ramón was a forward.
 His two sons Joel and Denis (both midfielders) represented Pobla, and his nephew Aleix is also a defender.

+Coch died on 12 September 2024, at the age of 64.